BlackSkinDev/react-tasknotez/README.md

 ## Assumptions
 While creating the app the following Assumptions were made
 - **Absence of "allow_duplicates" setting implies that tasks labels can be duplicated**
-- **The sort order was auto generated from backend and auto incremented for each task.
-Sort order was then used to order the task returned to frontend**
+- **The sort order was auto generated from backend by setting value of id for it for each task.
+This was done so as to make it unique and also be able to use it to to order the task returned to frontend**
 - **The completed_at attribute signified the task completion status, hence it was set to null when a task is created.
 When such task is set as complete, the completed_at was set to current timestamp and vice versa**
 - **There was a little contraint to reordering tasks.
 Dragging up or down of tasks one level was catered for on backend(If page is refreshed,new task order will be updated too).**